ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-refresh/index.md

 ## Group State

-When a refresh is done, all open groups at the refreshed level along with their children may be destroyed depending on the store type and whether the probided `params.purge=true`.
+When a refresh is done, all open groups at the refreshed level along with their children may be destroyed depending on the store type and whether `params.purge=true` is set.

 ### Group State - Full Store